A Medieval Church

 There was more restoration 1999-2016 following discovery of cracks in the tower and structural problems elsewhere.
 A 16 year repair programme, split into seven phases, was begun, with much prayer and fundraising.
 The tower was stabilised with steel anchors and nearly all of the external cement on the building was removed and replaced with lime mortar.
 Most of the windows were temporarily removed, cleaned and re-leaded.
 For more about this work see the Preservation Trust website.

-As a result of this work the organ is being cleaned and serviced from May-August 2018.
-It should be back in use in September.
+As a result of this work the organ was cleaned and serviced from May-August 2018.
+It is now back in use.

 A new history and guide book to All Saints was published in May, titled "The Way In".
 Packed with pictures and information it is on sale in the church at £2 or from All Saints Preservation Trust .